Sparse Pseudo-input Local Kriging for Large Spatial Datasets with Exogenous Variables: Experimental results

-Flexibility in choosing the size of subdomains gives SPLK more freedom to modify the size to obtain the desired efficiency.
-Based on the experiments in this study, we suggest that each subdomain should have 500-5000 data points.
-Selecting less than 500 data points for each subdomain creates a large number of subdomains which in turn can reduce SPLK's prediction accuracy, whereas more than 5000 points becomes computationally burdensome .
-Below, we discuss the trade-off between accuracy and computational efficiency and other factors that can affect deciding the sizes of the subdomains and the number of cuts.

-Along with the number of subdomains $N$, we need to consider the data structure and the number of local pseudo-inputs $m_j$.
-In the current model, $m_j$ is a function of the non-stationarity coefficient $k$; consequently, we consider $k$ instead of $m_j$ in our analysis.
-To illustrate the effect of the number of cuts on the algorithm's efficiency, we plot the MSE and training time of SPLK as functions of $N$ for varying $k$.
-Each curve in Figures \ref{fig:S}, \ref{fig:NS1} and \ref{fig:NS2} shows the MSE or training time for varying $N$ for a fixed $k$.
+In this section, we show the trade-off between accuracy and computation time for the choices of $m$ and $S$.
+In our experiment, for each dataset, we vary the number of subdomains, $S$, and the density of local pseudo-inputs, $\kappa$, and use the values of MSE, NLPD, and computation time as the measures of efficiency.
+To illustrate the effect of various settings on the algorithm's efficiency, we plot the values of MSE, NLPD, and computation time for varying $S$ and a fixed $k$ as shown by the curves in Figures~\ref{fig:NS1} and~\ref{fig:NS2}.

-The trend of changes in accuracy of the algorithm with varying number of subdomains differs depend on data structure.
-For stationary structures, the number of cuts has insignificant effect on prediction accuracy; consequently, we prefer a meshing policy with more cuts, since it reduces the training time while keeps the precision fixed.
-Figures \ref{fig:PPMSES} and \ref{fig:GPMLMSES} show the trend of changes in the MSE for the GPML and Power Plant datasets; these figures do not suggest a monotonous trend in MSE for varying $N$ and $k$, whereas their training time decreases as the number of cuts increases.